Shades of Astbury Village, Cheshire. The Cartwright's Family Tomb lies in the grounds of St Mary's Church which you can see in the distance.

 There are several references on the internet regarding a New Testament translation by Thomas' daughters.
 Here is one: An Old Italian Translation of the New Testament.
 By the Co-heiresses of the late Thomas Cartwright, Esq. of Old House Green, Cheshire, per Henry Dobbs, Esq.
 So although Elizabeth was the main beneficiary of her father, all four daughters were co-heiresses. : o)

 Before we come to the children of Thomas and Ellen Cartwright, let me introduce the slightly mysterious Charles Cartwright.
 In this section I am working almost completely with 'surmise' rather than definites and 'more-than-likelies'.
 One thing that I have learned in the whole of this Family History is that a degree of speculation can reap rewards.
-Several people have come forward to either challenge the information that I have discovered, or added to that which I have.
+Several people have come forward to either challenge my information, or added to it.
 Consequently I have decided to add Charles Cartwright to this part of the Cartwrights Family History, and see where it leads.
 There is certainly enough to go on to say that Charles is a member of this branch of the Cartwrights.

 Charles appears in several National Archive and other documents with Thomas Cartwright.
 "Charles Cartwright of the Bank, gentleman" tells us that he lives very close to Thomas' home at Old House Green and enjoys the same status (gentleman) They clearly are close to each other - befitting step-brothers.
 1783 LEASE and RELEASE by John Barlow of the city of Bristol, surgeon & apothecary, to ....
 Thomas Cartwright of New Hall in Odd Rode and Charles Cartwright of the Bank in Odd Rode, gentleman, trustees ...